connorflyn/connorflyn/README.md

 ## 👋 Hello, I am Connor Flynn

  I am a data engineer at Ryan-Miranda Partners in Pasadena, California and live in Boston, Massachusetts.
 I am an Certified AWS Cloud Practioner & have a Bachlors degree in Mathematics and Economics.
-I am passcionate aboout ETL pipelines, Data Modeling & Cloud Infastructure
+I am passionate aboout ETL pipelines, Data Modeling & Cloud Infrastructure